 There are time limits affecting whether we can or can’t help with a complaint.

-You usually need to complain to a business or to us within six years of your problem happening.
+A customer usually needs to complain to you or to us within six years of the event complained about.

-- you make your complaint within three years of becoming aware (or when you should reasonably have become aware) that you had cause to complain
+If they haven’t done this, we can’t usually investigate the complaint unless the customer makes their complaint within three years of becoming aware (or when they ought reasonably to have become aware) that they had cause to complain:

-We may also be able to consider a complaint if there are exceptional circumstances that account for the delay.
+We also may be able to consider a complaint if they have exceptional circumstances for a delay in complaining.

 - payment services – such as bank transfers or direct debits

 - electronic money – for example, online money transfers, Apple Pay or travel money cards